Clarity Pharmaceuticals (ASX:CU6) is off all time highs but is a $600m company! Is it the next Telix?

 When you add it all up, Clarity Pharmaceuticals is in a great position, with clinical stage assets that have showed compelling data.
 Although the company still has some way to go to reach commercialisation, there is potential for further shareholder value to be created either through an M&A deal or through the company taking the treatments to market in its own right.

-Consider that Telix has taken the latter route and is currently capped at more than triple Clarity – at A$6.6bn.
-If Clarity can have the success Telix has, we think the gap could shrink.
+Consider that Telix has taken the latter route and is currently capped at >A$8bn.
+Although Clarity is less than a tenth of that, we imagine that if the company can have the success Telix has, the gap could shrink.

 What are the Best ASX Stocks to invest in right now?